ExplicITConsulting/set-outlooksignatures.com/index.md

 - An [organizational implementation approach](Implementation%20approach.md)
 - Features available exclusively to [Benefactor Circle](Benefactor%20Circle.md) members

-The '`sample code`' folder contains additional scripts mentioned in this README, as well as advanced usage examples, such as deploying signatures without user or client interaction.
+The '`sample code`' folder contains additional scripts and advanced usage examples, such as deploying signatures without user or client interaction.

 When facing a problem: Before creating a new issue, check the documentation, previous [issues](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/issues?q=) and [discussions](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/discussions?discussions_q=).
 You can also switch to the fast lane: [ExplicIT Consulting](https://explicitconsulting.at) offers first-class fee-based support.